MicrosoftDocs/connected-spaces/articles/install-cameras.md

 [!INCLUDE[banner](includes/banner.md)]

-This article describes how to install and configure Loss Prevention (LP) cameras to use with Microsoft Dynamics 365 Connected Spaces Preview.
+This article describes how to install and configure cameras to use with Microsoft Dynamics 365 Connected Spaces Preview.

 ## Supported cameras

-Dynamics 365 Connected Spaces supports the following LP cameras:
+Connected Spaces Preview supports standard IP cameras that meet the following requirements:

-- Axis:

-   - M3045-V (must have 9.60.1 or later firmware)

-   - M3065-V

-   - M5065

-   - P3224-V Mk II

-   - P3225-V Mk II

-   - M3047-P
+- Can provide a Real-Time Streaming Protocol (RTSP) stream to Connected Spaces Preview

+- Use the H.264 or M-JPEG codec standard

+> [!NOTE]
+> Currently, Connected Spaces doesn’t support fisheye or panoramic cameras that don’t support on-camera dewarping.

+Most Connected Spaces customers can use their existing security cameras or purchase new cameras from Axis, Bosch, or Sony.
+Validated camera models include Axis M5075 PTZ, Axis M3065-V, Axis M5065, Axis P3324-V Mk II, and Axis P3325-V Mk II.
+To get the best analytics results, follow the guidelines in [Camera placement suggestions](cameras-placement.md).

 ## Install a camera